-As a contemporary dance and visual artist my ongoing interests span experimental and often collaborative and interdisciplinary processes.
-I create improvisational performances, site-specific events, visual installations, and dance for film.
-My creative practice is informed by invaluable relationships with other artists and creative folks.
-I offer audiences immersive artistic experiences because that is the essential way in which I grapple with inherent mysteries and ambiguities in life.
-I am passionate about resilient and evolving ways to share and support art within my community.
+My ongoing art loves span experimental and often collaborative and interdisciplinary approaches.
+I weave performances, site-specific events, visual installations and dance for film from the threads of dreams, imaginations and embodied longings.
+My creative practice is rooted in tender and deeply cherished relationships with other artists and creative folks.
+I offer audiences immersive art experiences that they’re invited to dive deep into and make themselves at home in.
+I make art because that is the essential way in which I grapple with inherent mysteries and ambiguities in life.
+I am passionate about resilient and evolving ways to share and support art in my communities.

 My current research and practices embody the fluidity and uncertainty of the moment, the visceral thrill of movement, and the beauty in both the patterns and chaos that are happening all around us all the time.
 Self and surrounding environments as kindred bodies.
 The visual and kinetic converse.
 What is subtle and detailed accumulates quietly over time.
 The exquisite pairing of presence and absence.
 What is seen as well as what is invisible to the eye, but still palpable.
 What we conceal and reveal as human beings.
 The mutable nature of identity.
 I invite others to also contemplate and engage their curiosities.